 Thread-Craft, Inc. is a manufacturer of mechanical linear movement actuators including ball screw assemblies, acme or lead screws, roller screws and precision spindles.
-Our machining expertise also involves special tool holding devices and precision machine details.
-We are a full service repair facility, capable of evaluating and repairing or remanufacturing products to OEM specifications.
-In addition, we offer precision machining, grinding and thread grinding services.
+The Company's machining expertise also involves special tool holding devices and precision machine details.
+Thread-Craft is a full service ball screw and repair facility, capable of evaluating and repairing or remanufacturing products to OEM specifications.
+In addition, the Company offers precision machining, ID and OD grinding, CNC turning and milling, and thread grinding services.

-Lloyd E. Johnson and Ture A. Lindholm founded Thread-Craft, Inc. in the early 1950s.
-Originally employing three people, Thread-Craft, Inc. occupied a total of 1,000 square feet.
+Lloyd E. Johnson and Ture A. Lindholm founded the Company in the early 1950s.
+Originally employing three people, Thread-Craft occupied a total of 1,000 square feet.
 The initial product line consisted of threaded plug and ring gages and a thread grinding service.
-Thread-Craft, Inc. was relocated in 1956 to a 3,000 square foot facility in Warren, MI .
-In 1958 Thread-Craft, Inc. was incorporated.
+Thread-Craft relocated in 1956 to a 3,000 square foot facility in Warren, Michigan.
+Thread-Craft, Inc. was incorporated in 1958.

-Early in the 1960s the majority of work consisted of worms, multiple starts, repair and new manufacture of acme screws and nuts thread grinding, turning and milling, and ID/OD grinding.
-Jobs made complete to print began to make up a large percentage of Thread-Craft's work in the mid to late 1960's.
-Three thousand square feet were added to the facility in 1967 in order to compensate for Thread-Craft, Inc.'s rapid growth and expanding product line.
+Early in the 1960s the majority of work consisted of worms, multiple starts, repair and new manufacture of acme screws and nuts; thread grinding, turning and milling, and ID/OD grinding.
+Jobs made complete-to-print began to make up a large percentage of Thread-Craft's work in the mid to late 1960's.
+Thread-Craft added 3,000 square feet to it's facility in 1967 in order to accommodate the Company's rapid growth and expanding product line.

 In the 1970s, gages were removed from the product line and the focus became machine tool oriented.
-Lloyd E. Johnson bought Ture A. Lindholm's shares in 1979 and became the sole owner of Thread-Craft, Inc. The following year he rented a 3,000 square foot manufacturing plant located next to the existing facility to accommodate newly acquired turning and milling equipment.
+Lloyd E. Johnson bought Ture A. Lindholm's shares in 1979 and became the sole owner of Thread-Craft, Inc. The following year he rented an additional 3,000 square foot manufacturing plant located next to the existing facility to accommodate newly acquired turning and milling equipment.
 Lloyd E. Johnson retired in 1984 and was succeeded by Dennis L. Johnson as President.
-Thread-Craft, Inc.'s vision and commitment to quality continued.
+Dennis has continued Thread-Craft's total commitment to quality.

-During the 1980s, Thread-Craft, Inc. experienced continued growth due to the ability to provide superior quality machine tool components such as machine spindles, lead screws and nuts, fixtures, and a variety of other machine tool details quickly and accurately.
+During the 1980s, Thread-Craft, Inc. experienced continued growth due to its ability to quickly and accurately provide superior quality machine tool components such as machine spindles, lead screws and nuts, fixtures, and a variety of other machine tool details.
 Ball screw assemblies were added to the product line in 1988.
-Special machinery and equipment was purchased to manufacture the assemblies.
-By 1993 it was apparent that Thread-Craft, Inc. would need an additional 3,000 square foot rental building to assemble and package the product.
+Thread-Craft purchased special machinery and equipment to manufacture the assemblies.